mathesar-foundation/mathesar-wiki/community/mentoring/project-idea-template.md

 ## UX Design Problems
 *Describe the UX design problems we need to solve as part of implementing this feature.*

 *Remove this section if there's no UX design needed.
-Or replace with another section e.g. Architectural Problems if the problems are best described another label.*
+Or replace with another section e.g. Architectural Problems if the problems are best described using another label.*

 ## Tasks
 *A list of tasks that the intern is expected to complete as part of their work.
 Be specific about research, code, etc.*